Working with an international audience

 Contributing to quality mindfulness teaching

 Brussels Mindfulness offers a comprehensive 2-year mindfulness teacher training programme in English with leading international teachers.
 Meet our graduates who have successfully completed their teacher training:

-We choose locations that reflect our values and work with a mindset of care and concern for their clients and the environment.
+We have carefully chosen locations that reflect our values and work with a mindset of care and concern for their clients and the environment.

 We believe that mindfulness skills can make this world a better place, not only because it helps to improve individual wellbeing, but also because it leads to wiser choices and more kindness in this world.
 Our team of international certified mindfulness and yoga teachers has extensive experience at the work place and can train in English, Dutch, German and French.